databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

       - :code:`deltaFileMB` (default 8) specifies the underlying file sizes to use in the delta lake table; smaller file sizes will drive more parallelism which can be really useful in compute heavy operations as found in spatial processing.
+      - :code:`deltaFileRecords` (default 1000) - If > 0, limit number of files per delta file to help with parallelism.
       - :code:`finalTableFuse` (default "") specifies alternate location for the final stage table; this will only be applied if :code:`stopAtTessellate` is true since the combine phases afterwards do not maintain the raster tile data.
       - :code:`keepInterimTables` (default false) specifies whether to delete interim DeltaLake tables generated.